iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/lectures.rst.txt

 Here, you will find links to YouTube playlists of the lectures for each week, as well as transcripts and the slides in pdf format.

+.. _egm722 week1:

-week 1 - introduction to git and programming
+introduction to git and programming
 --------------------------------------------

 week 1 video playlist